eurostat/PING/README.md

 PING
 ====

-Library of macro/function utilities developped in R/SAS/Stata for *statistical data handling and processing in production environments*.
+Library of macro/function utilities developed in R/SAS/Stata for *statistical data handling and processing in production environments*.
 ---